oligogenic/Deep_active_learning_bioRE/README.md

 # Deep active learning for biomedical relation extraction

-Code and data to study deep active learning for biomedical relation extraction (bioRE).
+Code and data to study deep active learning for biomedical relation extraction (bioRE), article can be found [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0292356).

 Data sets can be found in the [data](/data/) folder.